kachapmansmcm/bus_routes/README.md

 This is a Github pages website to showcase your Projects.

-To start the this tracker click the "Start Live Bus Updates" Button
+* To start the this tracker click the "Start Live Bus Updates" Button
+* The Tracker will the poll the API and update every 15 seconds.
+* To stop the tracker click the "Stop Live Bus Updates" Button.